verhas/jamal/README.md

 Jamal is a complex text processor with a wide variety of possible use.
 The first version of Jamal was developed 20 years ago in Perl.
-It was used in many projects to simplify the maintenance of build scripts, content text, and many other things.
+It was used in many projects to simplify build-scripts maintenance, content text, and many other things.
 This version of Jamal is a complete rewrite of the original processor in Java.
-Jamal leverages the featured provided by the programming language and on the twenty years of experience of using the old version.
+Jamal leverages on the programming language's features and the twenty years of experience of using the old version.
-In this documentation the term "Jamal" refers to the Java implementation of the macro language.
+In this documentation, the term "Jamal" refers to the Java implementation of the macro language.

 ![](images/text2text.svg)

-The basic concept of Jamal is to transform a UTF-8 source text to a target text enabling programmatic construct in the source text.
+Jamal's basic concept is to transform a UTF-8 source text to a target text enabling programmatic construct in the source text.
-That way it enables the maintainer of the text to eliminate
+That way, it enables the maintainer of the text to eliminate

 * repetitions,

-* text that can be calculated, and
+* calculable text, and

 * other redundancies that make a text less readable and more error-prone to maintain.

-Jamal was designed to be absolutely transparent and applicable to any type of target text file and format.
+Jamal design is to be transparent and applicable to any target text file and format.
-Any target file can be created from a Jamal source file no matter any special need to keep new lines, spacing, or special characters.
+Jamal can create your file from a Jamal source file no matter any particular need to keep new lines, spacing, or special characters.
-That way Jamal can be applied as a universal, programmable preprocessor to any type of text file.
+That way, Jamal can be applied as a universal, programmable preprocessor to any text file type.
-This includes document formats, like Markdown, AsciiDoc, HTML, but also to textual data description formats, like JSON, YAML, XML, or even programming languages.
+The types include document formats, like Markdown, AsciiDoc, HTML, and textual data description formats, like JSON, YAML, XML, or even programming languages.

 The source text can